rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 #> 14 TSLA         Tesla
 ```

 This gives us nice results.
 We have removed “.com”, “Systems”, “Platforms”, and all the “,”.
 But it required doing a complicated thing.
 Let’s go through it step by step.
-First, let’s just put “.com” (don’t forget to escape the point), “Systems”, “Platforms” into the pattern with `|` in between.
+First, let’s just put “.com” (don’t forget to escape the period), “Systems”, “Platforms” into the pattern with `|` in between.

 ``` r
 big_tech_companies |>